Markdown table generated from CSV in FormatArc CSV to Markdown converterMarkdown table generated from CSV in FormatArc CSV to Markdown converter

 Hand-writing a five-row table is fine.
 Past 20 rows, or with many columns, it becomes tedious and error-prone.
 Copy data from Excel or a spreadsheet as CSV, paste it into CSV to Markdown, and the tool handles pipe alignment and escaping for you.

 For a step-by-step walkthrough, see How to Convert CSV to a Markdown Table.
 If you need to turn the resulting Markdown table into HTML, see Markdown to HTML conversion guide.
+To extract a Markdown table from existing HTML — a copied web page, a Notion export, or a CMS dump — see the HTML to Markdown guide.

 Can I create a Markdown table without a header?